-NVQs are based on standards, or ‘competencies’, that have been agreed by professionals in their respective occupations, e.g. catering or business management.
-They are built up through units and assessed through practical work and a portfolio you will develop with an assessor over time.
+NVQs are based on standards, or ‘competencies’, that get vetted by professionals in their respective occupations, e.g. catering or business management.
+They’re taught through units and assessed through practical work and a portfolio you’ll develop with an assessor over time.

 Who can do an NVQ?

 Anyone who’s employed, studying at college, has a part-time job, or access to a work placement.
-Occasionally, you can do them if you’re at school.
+There are no special entry requirements whatsoever.
+Plus, occasionally you can do them while you’re at school.
+But honestly the position you’re in right now doesn’t have to be an obstacle to getting an NVQ meaning if you’re interested in it then you can find a way to make it happen.

 Do I have to pay to do an NVQ?

-Often, your workplace will pay for you as part of their staff development.
-But if you are liable for fees, make sure you access all the funding that is available to you.
+Usually your workplace will pay for you to get one as part of their staff development.
+But in case you end up having to pay for it yourself, make sure you access all the funding that is available to you.
+If you’re in the dark about what you’re eligible for, check out the National Careers Service website.

-NVQs are available in a huge range of areas – there are over 1300 to choose from.
-The majority fall into these areas:
+NVQs are available in a huge range of areas.
+In fact, there are over 1,300 to choose from.
+Since we can’t list them all here, we’ll just say that the majority fall into these areas:

 - Business and management